beyond-the-cloud-dev/soql-lib/website/docs/getting-started.md

 ## Guidelines

 1. Selector class should be small and contains only selector base configuration + very generic methods.
-Selector should allows building SOQL inline in the place of usage.

    We should avoid constructions like that: